-McKINNEY, Texas - Engineers at the Raytheon Co.
+McKINNEY, Texas, 12 Dec.
+2006.
+Engineers at the Raytheon Co.
 Precision Attack and Surveillance Systems division in McKinney, Texas, are developing a secret aircraft radar system for U.S. Special Operations Command.

 The security level of the Silent Knight program is at the secret level of classification.

-Raytheon won a contract from U.S. Special Operations Command in December with a potential value of $164.2 million for system design and development-including an option for six low-rate initial production units-of the Silent Knight Radar in support of the U.S. Special Operations Command.
+Raytheon won a contract from U.S. Special Operations Command Dec.
+11 with a potential value of $164.2 million for system design and development -- including an option for six low-rate initial production units -- of the Silent Knight Radar in support of the U.S. Special Operations Command.

-Silent Knight is an above-K-band terrain-following and terrain-avoidance multimode radar to help U.S. Special Operations aircraft infiltrate dangerous areas undetected and at night with reduced risks of crashing while flying at low altitudes.
+Silent Knight is a K-band terrain-following and terrain-avoidance multi-mode radar to help U.S. Special Operations aircraft infiltrate dangerous areas undetected and at night with reduced risks of crashing while flying at low altitudes.

 Special Operations commanders need aircraft capable of flying at low altitudes, at night, and undetected to insert and remove commando forces for special and secret operations behind enemy lines.